obluda3/strikers2013-re-notes/formats.md

 The Keyframe data is a 0x1C bytes long structure.

-# Data
+# Data cache

-No proper name for them, loaded in `DCLoad`, most of the files from dat.bin.
+Loaded with `DCLoad`, most of the files from dat.bin.
 This format is used to store data structures.

 | Offset | Name | DataType | Notes |
 | --- | --- | --- | --- |